Gooygeek/template-repo/README.md

-# template-repo
+# TEMPLATE

-A repo configured with tools to make starting a new project easier
+A repo configured with tools to make starting a new project easier.